 - Blessed are you when people insult you, persecute you and falsely say all kinds of evil against you because of Me.
 Rejoice and be glad, because great is your reward in heaven, for in the same way they persecuted the prophets who were before you.

-So what if our founding fathers wrote a Declaration of In-Dependence like this:
+Imagine if our founding fathers wrote a Declaration of In-Dependence like this:

-We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain inalienable Rights, that among these are the right to poorness of spirit, to being meek, to hungering and thirsting after Righteousness; the right to be merciful, pure-hearted, to be a peacemaker who is persecuted for Righteousness; you have the right to be insulted, persecuted and falsely accused, and ultimately, you have the right to rejoice to live God’s dream.
+We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain inalienable Rights, that among these are the right to poorness of spirit, to being meek, to hungering and thirsting after Righteousness; the right to be merciful, pure-hearted, and to be a peacemaker who is persecuted for Righteousness; you have the right to be insulted, persecuted and falsely accused, and ultimately, you have the right to rejoice to live God’s dream.